How to turn your amazing calligraphy skills into unique greeting cards

 For example, if you want to make it into a rubber stamp, the team at getstamped.co.uk can work from a jpeg, which means just so long as you can get them a clean, high-resolution scan they can work off of that (make sure to read their specifications).
 Great news for anyone who doesn’t know how to use Adobe.

-However, if you’re lucky enough to own a letterpress (how I envy you), then you will need to vectorise your calligraphy for a plate to me made for you.
-Not being the proud owner of my own press yet, I have no suppliers to share at this time.
+However, if you’re lucky enough to own a letterpress, then you will need to vectorise your calligraphy for a plate to be made for you.
+For that, you can use either Centurion Graphics or Lyme Bay Press.

 My general process for digitising my calligraphy is: